Making a Case for Accelerated Education

 The Accelerated Education Working Group (AEWG) has completed a series of studies on the application of Accelerated Education Principles for Effective Practice.
-These 10 evidence-based principles aim to clarify the essential components of an effective Accelerated Education Program (AEP).
-The review of the application of the AEP Principles included four case studies, conducted in Sierra Leone, Afghanistan, and with two programs in Dadaab in North East Kenya, that highlight how contextual differences are managed in assessing adherence to the principles and in ensuring effectiveness of AEP programs generally.
+These ten evidence-based principles clarify the essential components of an effective Accelerated Education Program (AEP).
+The review of the application of the AEP Principles included four case studies conducted in Sierra Leone, Afghanistan, and in Dadaab in Northeast Kenya (2 programs) that highlight how contextual differences are managed in assessing adherence to the principles and in ensuring effectiveness of AEP programs.

 The Case for Accelerated Education

 Globally, recent estimates suggest that approximately 262 million children and youth are out of school.
 Accelerated Education (AE) programming is a complementary or non-formal mechanism for reaching populations poorly served by the formal education system.
 AE programs are flexible, age-appropriate programs that promote access to education in an accelerated timeframe for disadvantaged groups, over-age out-of-school children, and youth who have missed out or had their education interrupted due to poverty, marginalization, conflict, and crisis.
 The goal of AE is to provide learners with equivalent certified competencies for primary education using learning approaches that match their level of cognitive maturity.

 Accelerated Education Programs (AEP) are employed with more and more frequency to address the overwhelming numbers of out of school children and youth.
 However, while there is widespread agreement on the need for such programming, there is insufficient validated documentation that provides guidance, standards, and indicators for efficient program planning, implementation, and monitoring.
 Moreover, there is little significant documentation on the impact of such programming, including how far they contribute to learning achievement and how successful they are facilitating pathways into formal education.

 Collaboration for Accelerated Education